FREE TRAINING!

 I remember telling my mom, crying, that I thought I had now turned into a binge eater.
 I couldn’t control myself around food anymore, and would end up on my bed, in tears, feeling like a failure for eating so much.
 If you recognize any or all of this, you are NOT a binge eater!
 You are simply feeding your body.
 And lemme tell ya, your body is incredibly grateful for it.

-This is probably the hardest part in all of this.
+The rapid weight gain is probably the hardest part in all of this.
 Eating more than you’re used to is weird, but actually seeing your body change is downright scary.

 Lastly, I’m keeping in mind that I’m in a very important phase of my life.
 I am almost 19 years old, and still have never had a growth spurt or a period for the second time.
-My body needs to gain weight and extra fat in order to grow and prepare for all the hormonal changes that your body needs to go through.
+My body needs to gain weight and extra fat in order to grow and prepare for all the hormonal changes that my body needs to go through.

 Even though I feel so much more stable and happy mentally, the rapid weight gain and bloating have definitely affected my body image.
-I felt very ‘fat’ the first couple pounds I gained, contributing to negative body image.
+I felt very "fat" the first couple pounds I gained, contributing to negative body image.
 However, instead of focusing on loving my body, I am trying to accept it, and love what it does for me.

 As scary as it is to share all of this to so many of you, it feels SO good to be able to share my story with others who may be struggling with something similar.
-What I’m trying to say with all of this, is that even though it’s hard—having extreme hunger, eating fear foods, gaining weight, and SO much more—it’s the most ‘worth it’ thing you will ever do.
+What I’m trying to say with all of this, is that even though it’s hard – having extreme hunger, eating fear foods, gaining weight, and SO much more – it’s the most "worth it" thing you will ever do.
+Yes, I am several pounds heavier than I was just a month ago.
+But honestly, who cares?
+I am so much happier, energetic, and more full of life than I ever have felt.
+And that’s all that matters to me anymore.

 Want to learn how to navigate ED recovery as an autistic person?